Khayoon/list-of-npm-packages-adapted-to-deno/README.md

 However, it is also important to note that many npm packages have been adapted to work with Deno directly, either through direct porting or by using a compatibility layer.
 In many cases, it may be more efficient and straightforward to use a native Deno module instead of a third-party tool like deno-npm or deno_npm.

-While tools like specificers, CDNs and deno-npm or deno_npm may be a good option.
-However, if you can use native Deno modules, or if you only need to use a few npm packages, it may be more efficient and straightforward to do so.
+While tools like specificers, CDNs and adapters may be a good option.
+Using native Deno modules, or limiting to a few npm packages, may be more efficient and straightforward to do.

 # The List of-npm-packages-adapted-to-deno